argoproj/argo-workflows/docs/cli/argo_delete.md

 ### Options

 ```
       --all                     Delete all workflows
       --all-namespaces          Delete workflows from all namespaces
       --completed               Delete completed workflows
       --dry-run                 Do not delete the workflow, only print what would happen
+      --field-selector string   Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selectorkey1=value1,key2=value2).
+The server only supports a limited number of field queries per type.
   -h, --help                    help for delete
       --older string            Delete completed workflows finished before the specified duration (e.g. 10m, 3h, 1d)
       --prefix string           Delete workflows by prefix
       --resubmitted             Delete resubmitted workflows
   -l, --selector string         Selector (label query) to filter on, not including uninitialized ones
 ```

 ### Options inherited from parent commands